BNEM: A Boltzmann Sampler Based on Bootstrapped Noised Energy Matching: Supplementary Experients

 \subsection{Comparing the Robustness of Energy-Matching and Score-Matching}

-In this section, we discussed the robustness of the energy-matching model(EnDEM) with the score-matching model(iDEM) by analyzing the influence of the numbers of MC samples used for estimators and choice of noise schedule on the sampler's performance.
+In this section, we discussed the robustness of the energy-matching model(NEM) with the score-matching model(DEM) by analyzing the influence of the numbers of MC samples used for estimators and choice of noise schedule on the sampler's performance.

+\textbf{Robustness with limited compute budget. }We first complete the robustness discussed in Section \ref{sec:exp}, by conducting experiments on a more complex benchmark - LJ-13.